robbertvanginkel/max-llm-book/book/src/introduction.md

 work.

 This guide walks you through implementing GPT-2 using Modular's MAX framework.
-You'll build each component yourself—embeddings, attention mechanisms, feed-forward layers—and see how they fit together into a complete language model.
+You'll build each component yourself: embeddings, attention mechanisms, and feed-forward layers.
+You'll see how they fit together into a complete language model.
 By the end, you'll be able to adapt models to your specific needs, debug performance issues by understanding what's happening under the hood, and make informed architecture decisions when designing ML systems.